PrimeshShamilka/shortest_job_first_simulator/README.md

-# Shortest Job First Scheduling Algorithm Simulator by Primesh Pathirana.
+## Shortest Job First Scheduling Algorithm Simulator by Primesh Pathirana

  Both Preemptive and Non-Preemptive SJF algorithms can be simulated.